Go to main content

 Recipe Details: Berry Chia Pudding

-Recipe variations: Make this recipe, which calls for refrigerated unsweetened coconut milk, a coconut chia pudding of sorts by adding toasted coconut chips as a garnish like we did; try alternating plain chia pudding with fresh fruit for a layered effect.
-You can use dairy milk instead of coconut milk to increase the protein, or add protein powder if you like.
+This recipe offers infinite variations.
+Make it a coconut chia pudding of sorts by adding toasted coconut chips as a garnish.
+You can also try alternating plain chia pudding with fresh fruit for a layered effect.
+Substitute dairy milk to increase the protein, or add protein powder if you like, for a protein boost.
 You can also make your life easier by doubling the recipe: Shake it up in a big jar and then portion it into two smaller ones.

 • 3 tablespoons chia seeds